 Step 1: Meet the Eligibility Requirements

 The first step in changing from an F-2 to an F-1 visa is to determine if you are eligible.
-To be eligible for an F-1 visa, you must meet the following requirements:
+The following are prerequisites to qualifying for an F-1 visa. :

 - Be accepted into a full-time academic program at a SEVP (Student and Exchange Visitor Program) certified school.

-- Have sufficient funds to cover tuition and living expenses for the duration of your studies.
+- Have sufficient funds to cover tuition and living expenses for the entire duration of your studies.

 - Have a clear intention to return to your home country after completing your studies.